-The Company has determined that it had only one operating segment, i.e. mining exploration.
-The Company's mining operations are centralized whereby the Company's head office is responsible for the exploration results and to provide support in addressing local and regional issues.
-As at January 31, 2020 and 2019, the Company's assets are all located in Canada (Notes 5, 6 and 7).
+The Company has determined that it had only one operating segment, i.e. mining The Company's mining operations are centralized whereby the exploration.
+Company's head office is responsible for the exploration results and to provide support in addressing local and regional issues.
+As at January 31, 2021 and 2020, the Company's assets are all located in Canada (Notes 5, 6 and 7).